biell/alti-server/README.md

     This is an alias for `/changePlane`

   * **/restartMap**<br>
-    This command is a front-end to `/balanceTeams`.
-If you are the only person on a map, it will balanceTeams without the need for a vote.
-If you are on a 1de, 1dm, etc. map and are one of the last two players still alive, you can run `/restartMap` and his will `/balanceTeams` without a vote.
+    This command is a front-end to `/balanceTeams` on coop maps.
+    If you are a server admin or one of the two remaining alive players on the map, the server will immediately execute `/balanceTeams`.
+Otherwise, the server will call a `/vote balanceTeams` for you.
+Executing this command does not count as a victory or defeat, and so does not count towards the overall number of games played on the current map (i.e. it is a restart, not a next).

   * **/vote randomMap**<br>
     Change to a random map from the mapRotation.
 This command requires